About us

 Rediscover the joy of real connection through shared experiences and authentic friendships.

 So Cal Explorers Meetup is the antidote to a hyper-digital, disconnected world.
-We gather for fun, relaxed outings to explore the most iconic, historic, quirky, and lesser-known corners of Southern California—together.
-Whether it's a walking tour, hike, museum visit, or movie night, our adventures are all about learning, exploring, and enjoying each other's company.
+We gather for fun, relaxed outings to explore the most iconic, historic, quirky, and lesser-known corners of Southern California—and beyond—together.
+Whether it's a walking tour, hike, museum visit, movie night, or group travel abroad, our adventures are all about learning, exploring, and enjoying each other's company.

 We're not a dating group.
 We're not a networking group.
 We're simply a welcoming space for adults to connect, laugh, and build friendships—without pressure, expectations, or hidden agendas.